 Image retention (burn-in)?

-One of the major drawbacks of an OLED display is that because each pixel is driven independently and because the lifetime of an OLED emitter is limited, image retention (known as burn-in) is a real problem.
+One of the major drawbacks of an OLED display is that because each pixel is driven independently and because the lifetime of an OLED emitter is limited, OLED panels suffer from image retention (known as burn-in).
 A much-used pixel is less bright than a pixel that hasn't been driven a lot (for a more technical explanation, click here).

 In computer user interface this is a problem - as some UI elements are quite fixed (toolbars, icons, etc).
-There are some technologies to handle this problem - for example by measurement and compensation.
-As OLED lifetime improves, image retention is also less visible - and it appears that as of 2019, the situation is improved enough that Samsung believes OLED can be adopted successful in laptop displays.
+There are some technologies to handle this problem - for example by measurement and compensation, by using a tandem architecture to extend lifetime, and more.
+The situation has improved much in recent years, to the point where OLEDs are very much suitable as laptops displays.